oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 docker pull spiritlhl/oneclickvirt:latest
 ```

-Then follow the steps for fresh environment deployment.
-This will prompt for re-initialization, and all original data has been deleted.
+Then follow the steps for deployment in a fresh environment.
+This will prompt for reinitialization, as all original data has been deleted.

 #### Method 2: Self-compile and Deploy via Dockerfile

-This method is suitable for modifying source code and custom builds:
+This method is suitable for self-modifying source code and custom builds:

-**All-in-One Version (with built-in database)**
+##### Integrated Version (Built-in Database)

 ```bash
 git clone https://github.com/oneclickvirt/oneclickvirt.git